turnonline/ctoolkit-agent/README.md

 Trimigi cloud migration
 ==============

-Cloud Toolkit Migration Agent REST API (Micro) Service is tool which motivation is to be able migrate data from any to any data source.
-For every datasource there is written specific agent which knows how to import and export data from it.
+Trimigi cloud migration is a tool which key motivation is to migrate hetrogenous databases (i.e. MySql to Mongo).
+For every datasource there is specific agent which knows how to import and export data from it.

 # How it works
 ![how-it-works](https://github.com/turnonline/trimigi/blob/feature/multiple-agents/etc/how-it-works.png)
+For more info go to [wiki](https://github.com/turnonline/trimigi/wiki/How-it-works)

 ## Project structure
 * trimigi-core - shared core for migration agents.
 It handles core busines logic like transformations, conversions, rule sets, beam creation and so on